 With a Ph.D. in Natural Resources, an MS in Statistics, and an MBA, Dr. Lena Le is well suited for a leadership role as SESRC’s Director.
 Dr. Le has over 15 years’ experience applying quantitative and qualitative methods to social science research related to tourism, recreation, public land management and other fields.
 Dr. Le was appointed Director in May of 2014, having previously served as Director of the Park Studies Unit at the University of Idaho, overseeing survey projects for the National Park Service, the Bureau of Land Management, and other land management agencies.
 Dr. Le serves one of SESRC’s principal investigators, oversees the management of all projects, and is responsible for ensuring that clients’ goals are met within budget and on schedule.

-Dr. Ward is a professor of higher education and chair of the Department of Educational Leadership and Counseling Psychology.
-She is an active member of the ADVANCE at WSU Research Team.
-In her work with the Department Chair Project, Dr. Ward has explored gender-equity initiatives at WSU.
-She also conducts research into the ways female faculty manage the demands of work and family life.
-Her other research interests include career development among junior faculty and campus and community engagement.
+Dr. Ward was an active member of the ADVANCE at WSU Research Team.
+In her work with the Department Chair Project, Dr. Ward explored gender-equity initiatives at WSU.
+She also conducted research into the ways female faculty manage the demands of work and family life.
+Her other research interests included career development among junior faculty and campus and community engagement.
 Dr. Ward’s research will have a lasting impact on ADVANCE at WSU initiatives.

 © 2016 Washington State University | Accessibility | Policies | Copyright